Upwards movement for Friday was expected. The green candlestick for Friday’s session fits the Elliott wave count perfectly.

 At 2,069 minute wave iii would reach 1.618 the length of minute wave i.
 At 2,082 minuette wave (v) would reach equality in length with minuette wave (iii).
 This gives a 13 point target zone which can be narrowed when it can be calculated at a third wave degree towards the end of the movement.

-I have drawn a parallel channel about minute wave iii using Elliott’s first technique: draw the first trend line from the highs of minuette waves (i) to (iii), then place a parallel copy on the low of minuette wave (ii).
-Minuette wave (iv) slightly breaches the lower edge of this channel, and fits within the channel.
+I have redrawn the parallel channel about minute wave iii using Elliott’s second technique: draw the first trend line from the lows of minuette waves (ii) to (iv), then place a parallel copy on the high of minuette wave (iii).
 Minuette wave (v) may end about the upper edge of this channel.

 The large maroon – – – channel is copied over from the weekly chart.
 It is drawn in exactly the same way on bull and bear wave counts.
 For the bull wave count this channel is termed a base channel about primary waves 1 and 2.
 A lower degree second wave should not breach the lower edge of a base channel drawn about a first and second wave one or more degrees higher.
 The lower maroon – – – trend line differentiates the bull and bear wave counts at cycle degree and monthly chart level.